FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 created and logged and entered onto the Sugar CRM system.
 They are then

-allocated to the relevant area and team for action (Housing Maintenance).--- 15
+allocated to the relevant area and team for action (Housing Maintenance).
+---
+15

 As background, the level of cases in Newcastle West received per month and